Work conditions for student visas

-Student visas granted after 26 April 2008 are subject to condition 8104 or 8105 that allows limited work in Australia:
+Student visas are subject to condition 8104 or 8105 that allow limited work in Australia

 - You and your dependants (if any) can only work after you have commenced your course

 - You and your dependants (if any) must adhere to the work hour restrictions

 For a complete overview of work conditions, please see: Home Affairs – Work conditions for student visa holders.

 - for the duration of advertised semesters.
 Refer to the Academic Calendar for official advertised semesters-including examination periods (exam periods count even if you don’t have any), and;